Ved-Prakash-08/delta-demo/README.md

 # delta-demo
-This is basic of Git &amp; Github
+This is basic of Git &amp; Github class.